 Nuclear and mitochondrial genomes (nDNA and mtDNA, respectively) are subjected to dynamic modifications.
-There is a crosstalk between mitochondrial metabolism and mtDNA modifications, and abnormal metabolism (as in disease) can be identified as altered mtDNA.
-We have and are developing in-house techniques to evaluate mtDNA modifications that include mutations and other modifications (“damage”).
+There is a crosstalk between mitochondrial metabolism and mtDNA modifications.

-Maple Syrup Urine Disease (MSUD) is another rare, inborn disease caused by deficient degradation of branched chain amino acids.
-The deficient, mitochondrial protein is identified as a constituent of the “mitochondrial chromatin”.
+- Maple Syrup Urine Disease (MSUD); a rare, inborn disease caused by deficient degradation of branched chain amino acids.
+This degradation is rate-limited by a large branched-chain keto acid dehydrogenase complex, whose core subunit is also a constituent of the “mitochondrial chromatin”.

 Various sources of oxidative stress can damage cellular molecules.
 The mitochondria host the machinery for aerobic convertion of energy from food into the cellular energetic currency ATP.
 Electrons enter the electron transport chain at distinct entry points.
 NADH from carbohydrate or protein catabolism, or beta-oxidation of fatty acids, FADH2 fromsuccinate dehydrogenase, an citric acid cycle intermediate complex and identified as complex II, whereas other proteins in the mitochondrial inner membrane transfer electrons to the lipid-soluble electron carrier: ubiquinone.
 Ubiquinone-carried electrons are translocated in the two-dimensional mitochondrial membrane to complex III, which delivers electrons to the water-soluble cytochrome C. Electrons from complex III finally reduce oxygen to water in complex IV.
 The second important feature of respiratory complexes, is the inherent property to channel protons across the mitochondrial membrane.
 In complex I, III and IV, this translocation is directed outward and establishes an transmembrane potential, which can be used for different energy requiring processes, such as transport, maturation of iron sulfur, and production of ATP from ADP ( in complex V).